ManaliV/GitRepoCommentFetcher/README.md

 When user clicks on dowload button then word with it's respective frequency count data are downloaded in xlsx file.
 ![XlsxExport](https://user-images.githubusercontent.com/38902463/135539425-e5299e10-16fe-49f1-924b-fdb435187ff7.JPG)

-All wordfs in each commit are stored into link list.
+All words in each commit are stored into link list.
 Bubble sort is used to sort words for displaying.